-I began to draw at a young age; I taught myself while in math class and social studies.
-I was constantly drawing and I simply didn’t have much interest in any other subjects, with perhaps the exception of the female human anatomy.
-Although I wasn’t interested in a formal art education I did entertain the idea for a couple of years before making a conscious decision to drop out and travel the world (China, India, Thailand, Cambodia, Vietnam, Laos, New Zealand, Australia etc..) and explore my own methods of self-education.
-Therefore, I’m predominately a self-taught artist... yet, a terrible teacher.
+I began to draw at a young age, I taught myself while in math class and social studies.
+I was constantly drawing and I simply didn’t have much interest in many other subjects.
+Although I wasn’t interested in a formal art education I did entertain the idea for a couple of years before making a conscious decision to drop out and travel the world in lieu of an art degree and explore my own methods of self-education.

 My paintings, if executed properly, should speak for themselves without the need for explanation.
 However, I relish in knowing that each person will interpret the same image a little differently and I’m happy with that.